jamofer/grub-uefi-http-selector/README.md

 * Docker for the web server OS

 ## What does include
-* GUHS configuration CLI for target machine with GRUB.
+* GUHS CLI for target machine with GRUB.
-* HTTP web server with exposed API and simple frontend.
+* GUHS HTTP web server with exposed API and simple frontend.